realparmesan/Noah-Website/content/posts/2021/2021-preseason-1.md

 ![](/images/157993237_3317474305145518_8916253330025175016_o.jpg)

 Stepping up in his debut, Sule scored a well-taken header off an Evan corner.
 Sensing blood in the water the Frothers then took it to the Blazers with another two quick goals.
 Lance volleyed home after a wonderful bit of play by Harry.

+Evan, obviously dazed by the event of getting an assist off a corner then curled around corner in, except this time right at their keeper.
+Not knowing what a do a feeble punch went straight to an old friend of the Frothers, OG.

 ![](/images/157852687_3317474255145523_9071038019801514973_o.jpg)